renehorstmann/rhc/style.md

 ```

 If its a not commonly used struct in an interface header,
 don't use a typedef.
-The user can than self decide if he want to create it.
+The user can than self decide if he wants to create it.
 In this way, the name of the struct is not wasted for the user (except for structs).

 ```c